isomerpages/moe-yishuninnovajc/_2025-orientation/Subject Registration Details.md

 available and help you choose the most suitable options for your academic journey.</p>
 <p>You can access the school portal to register your preferred subject combinations
-starting from <strong>Fri, 2 Feb, at 12:00 p.m.</strong> The registration
+starting from <strong>Wed 5 Feb, at 12:00 p.m.</strong> The registration
-period will conclude on <strong>Tue 6 Feb, at 8:30 a.m</strong>.
+period will conclude on <strong>Fri 7 Feb, at 8:30 a.m</strong>.
 Detailed
-instructions on how to navigate the portal will be shared with you on Fri, 2 Feb.</p>
+instructions on how to navigate the portal will be shared with you on Wed, 5 Feb.</p>
-<p>Please refer to the table below for the essential events and activities
+<p>Please refer to the table below for the<strong> essential events and activities</strong> related
-related to the Subject Combination Registration Exercise:</p>
+to the <strong>Subject Combination Registration Exercise</strong>:</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>